This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 So, take your time and do a cost-benefit analysis.
 Try to find a solid rationale to kick in or step out.
 Flexibility is essential but not a key priority.

-Top companies who mastered 9/80 work schedule
+Top companies who mastered a 9/80 work schedule

 One of those companies that practically implemented a 9/80 work schedule is the Raytheon Company, a major US defense contractor manufacturing weapons, military, and commercial electronics.
 They are doing great in keeping harmony in the workplace and ensuring the work-life balance of the employees.

 Microsoft Japan is one of the pioneers of 9/80 work schedules and one of its biggest advocates too.
 Their feedback on the 9/80 work schedule gives us unprecedented insight.
-They claimed that their productivity rose by almost 40% when they applied the new schedules where people work for nine days instead of 10 days on a bi-weekly basis but touch the 80 hours threshold of working.
+They claimed that their productivity rose by almost 40% when they applied the new schedules where people work for nine days instead of 10 days on a bi-weekly basis but touch the 80-hour threshold of working.
 They also reported that their electricity consumption fell by 23% and printing paper fell by a whopping 60%!

-So far, no corporate culture or organizational ambience work policy has been regarded as a 'flawless' or 'perfect' one.
+So far, no corporate culture or organizational ambiance work policy has been regarded as a 'flawless' or 'perfect' one.
 Yet, a 9/80 work schedule is a simplistic approach that gained popularity and encomium worldwide.

 Drawbacks are there, but the flexibility it provides to the people in an organization is unbelievably good.
 If you think your Company is the perfect fit for this work practice, it's highly recommended to try it once.
 If you believe the benefits outweigh the costs, this is probably one of the best approaches you can ever have.